ali77gh/ali77gh/README.md

 # basic info

-a random android developer that is also intrested with back-end (node js) <br>
+A random android developer that is also intrested with back-end (node js) <br>
 and also free software fan and linux user.